MS in Occupational Therapy (Entry-Level Degree)

 - Minimum Semester Hours Required 72.

-- Course Work All MS students are required to successfully complete the following courses to meet graduation requirements and to be eligible to sit for the national certification examination (see below for details regarding certification):
+- Course Work All MS students are required to successfully complete the following courses to meet graduation requirements and to be eligible to sit for the national certification examination (see below for details regarding certification).
+All elements of the program must be completed within five years.

 |Theories of Occupational Therapy|